SCA Underwriting

 Lot Size (Acres)Property acreage

-Year Built / RenovatedConstruction and renovation dates
+Year Built / RenovatedConstruction or renovation dates

 Purchase